rafed/rafed.github.io/content/project/scanF/index.md

 # slides: example
 ---

-ScanF is a web application vulnerability assessment tool.
-It is aimed at assisting penetration testers to easily carry out XSS and SQLi attacks to search for vulnerabilities.
+ canF is a vulnerability assessment tool aimed at assisting penetration testers to easily carry out XSS and SQLi attacks for discovering vulnerabilities.

 Technology used:
 - Python